nicoboss/nsz/README.md

   -s BS, --bs BS        Block Size for random read access 2^x while x between
                         14 and 32.
 Default is 20 => 1 MB.
 Current title
                         installers do not support this yet.
+  -V, --verify          Verifies files after compression raising an unhandled
-  -t THREADS, --threads THREADS
+                        exception on hash mismatch and verify existing NSP and NSZ files when given as parameter -t THREADS, --threads THREADS
                         Number of threads to compress with.
 Usless without enabeling block compression using -B. Numbers < 1